google/osv.dev/README.md

 Currently it is able to scan various lockfiles, debian docker containers, SPDX and CycloneDB SBOMs, and git repositories.

-The scanner is located in it's [own repository](https://github.com/google/osv-scanner).
+The scanner is located in its [own repository](https://github.com/google/osv-scanner).

 ## This repository